manisha-browserstack/Percy-Debugging/README.md

 - `.percy-support.npmrc` — sample (replace with your token if using npm registry for percy support)

 ## Notes
-- Replace `PERCY_TOKEN` environment variable with your Percy token.

 - You can modify `public/broken.html` to toggle which assets are broken.
 - This sample is intentionally simple so you can inspect how Percy treats third-party assets that 404.